See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 As photographers we have to photograph love, it could be for someone important to ourselves and a vision of what loving one another truly means.
 A photograph that can tell a story that helps us further understand our love.
 So we can connect with other across this vast planet and during these troubling times, the passion and need to find our commonality has never been stronger.
 Because Your Shot is a global community featuring photographers from 195 countries, this assignment will show stories of love.
 So meaningful, because photography and storytelling are powerful mediums with a purpose to inspire each other through this assignment.

-As John says it: ”- Sometimes the kindest of love is sharing ideas, allowing each of us to take our purpose and vision even further by challenging our conventions and taking us deeper into being and seeing.
+As John is saying it: ”- Sometimes the kindest of love is sharing ideas, allowing each of us to take our purpose and vision even further by challenging our conventions and taking us deeper into being and seeing.
 The love I want to share with each of you is this: as you work on this project, look beyond the surface of love.
 While they are touching moments, try going beyond images of people holding hands or kissing, animals gently clutching each other, or pretty moments of kind yet simple seeing.
 These images are lovely and are about love, but they are often too simple.
 I would like each of you to delve deep into the narrative of our collective humanity for what love really means.
 To yourself, your community, our earth.
 This love is not on the surface.
 It is not even the word “love” because it is so deep”, he says.

 Love is human kindness

-Love is a variety of different emotional and mental states, typically strongly and positively experienced, that ranges from deepest interpersonal affection to simple pleasure.
 An example of this range of meanings is that the love of a mother differs from the love of a spouse differs from the love of food.
 Most commonly, love refers to an emotion of a strong attraction and personal attachment.
 Love can also be a virtue representing human kindness, compassion and affection.